khicken/FileSort/README.md

 # FileSorter
  Automatically sorts and formats files

- Look into main.py if you'd like to use the program for yourself!
+ Look into main.py if you'd like to use it, but it's a simple script as of now.
- You'd have to run the virtual environment and have Python installed, though.

-Working on a helper...
+ Currently working on a supplemental project, but it won't be done 'till the end of March.